Who Is Tiger Computing?

-We’re Tiger Computing, and we design, build and support IT solutions based on Linux to businesses throughout the UK.
+We’re Tiger Computing, and we design, build and support IT solutions based on Linux.
 We’ve been doing that since 2002, and are one of the longest-established Linux support businesses in the UK.
 We only work with Linux, so although we may set up Linux systems to work with Microsoft Windows or Apple Macs, we don’t support those other systems.

 Clients and Staff

 We work with a wide range of clients including a significant number of high technology businesses, such as bioscience and chip design companies.
 We have multiple Red Hat Certified Engineers (RHCE) and Debian Developers on our staff, and all of our staff are UK based.

 As you might expect from an IT company, we take security very seriously.
 We are certified under ISO27001, the Information Security standard, and as such our security policies and practices are independently audited every year.

 All of our staff are background checked in accordance with BS7858.

 We can work with you in three key areas: